Artist in Residence Program and Application Details

-Together, the Bureau of Land Management and SCARF provide an opportunity for artists to experience the Lost Coast while educating the community and showcasing their interpretations of the surrounding public lands.
-The AiR program is founded on the belief that artists look closely at the way the world works, notice things that others may have missed, challenge ideas, experiment, and create new opportunities to experience public lands through art.
+The BLM Artist-in-Residence (AIR) program is founded on the belief that artists look closely at the way the world works, notice things that others may have missed, challenge ideas, experiment, and create new opportunities to look at the world.

 Projected Outcomes

-Together, the Bureau of Land Management and SCARF provide an opportunity for artists to experience the Lost Coast while educating the community and showcasing their interpretations of the surrounding public lands.
-The AiR program is founded on the belief that artists look closely at the way the world works, notice things that others may have missed, challenge ideas, experiment, and create new opportunities to experience public lands through art.
+The BLM Artist-in-Residence (AIR) program is founded on the belief that artists look closely at the way the world works, notice things that others may have missed, challenge ideas, experiment, and create new opportunities to look at the world.

 Projected Outcomes

-- The resident will explore the King Range NCA and its cultural and natural resources including landscapes, local ecosystems, historic structures, community, plants, and wildlife.
+- The resident will explore and observe the King Range NCA and its cultural and natural resources including landscapes, local ecosystems, historic structures, community, plants, and wildlife.

 - In this secluded, rugged, coastal wilderness, the resident will use the uninterrupted time and space to practice and focus on personal artistic goals.

-- This residency will provide an opportunity for learning and dialogue about the value of public lands through programs that connect the local community to the King Range NCA.
+- Learn and dialogue about the value of public lands by collaborating with local organizations that connect the community to the King Range NCA through stewardship, restoration and interpretation.

 Location